sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

 ### Download the Desktop Agent 3

-The setup program is provided in the form of an industry standard Windows MSI installer.
+> If you are a P user, you will have to download the Desktop Agent 3 from the SAP Development Tools.

+[OPTION BEGIN [Automatically]]

+Follow these steps once and your Desktop Agent 3 will be regularly updated to the latest version.

-1. You can install the Desktop Agent 3 from SAP Application Development.
+1. You can install the Desktop Agent 3 from SAP Build.
 Navigate to the **Settings** on your tenant, choose **Agent Update** under **Agents**.

     >The following steps are required if you have not set up your Secret ID yet.